-Figure 3.14 Bus Routes Used
+Figure 3.13 Reasons for Bus Travel

 WALKING

 Reasons for Walking

-No values are used in figure 3.15 as respondents could select as many options as were appropriate.
+No values are used in figure 3.14 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students walk to their place of study.
 Cost, convenience and health reasons feature most highly however all reasons feature to some extent probably due to the relatively large numbers of students who walk to University.

-Figure 3.15 Reasons for Walking
+Figure 3.14 Reasons for Walking

 MOTORCYCLING

 Reasons for Travelling by Motorcycle

-No values are used in figure 3.16 as respondents could select as many options as were appropriate.
+No values are used in figure 3.15 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students travel by motorcycle to their place of study.
-There wide and relatively uniform spread of responses suggests there are many reasons for people to use motorcycles.
+The wide spread of responses suggests there are many reasons students use motorcycles.

-Figure 3.16 Reasons for Travelling by Motorcycle

-RAIL TRAVEL

-Reasons for Travelling by Train

-No values are used in figure 3.17 as respondents could select as many options as were appropriate.
+Figure 3.15 Reasons for Travelling by Motorcycle RAIL TRAVEL Reasons for Travelling by Train No values are used in figure 3.16 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students travel by train to their place of study.
 A wide range of responses were received indicating there are many reasons why rail travel is chosen by students.

-Figure 3.17 Reasons for Travelling by Train
+Figure 3.16 Reasons for Travelling by Train

 ALTERNATIVE TRAVEL

 Alternative Modes of Travel Used

 To determine what modes of travel were considered most viable as an alternative to the main mode of travel used, respondents were asked to give their preferred alternative, if any.
-Of the 29.3% of respondents who indicated that they would not use an alternative the majority (76.9%) walked to University as their main mode of travel and are therefore already using a sustainable mode of travel.
-Of those who drove to University most (74.6%) said they would use some form of alternative with only 25.4% saying they would continue to drive.
+Of the 26.9% of respondents who indicated that they would not use an alternative the majority (79%) walked to University as their main mode of travel and are therefore already using a sustainable mode of travel.
+The use of buses as an alternative has increased since the last survey and this may be due to the introduction of a free to use inter-campus shuttle service.

-Figure 3.18 Alternative Modes of Travel Used
+Figure 3.17 Alternative Modes of Travel Used

 WILLINGNESS TO CHANGE

 Willingness to Change Travel Habits

 Students were asked whether they would be willing to change their travel habits to make it more environmentally sustainable.
 This is of limited value in the case of students since the majority of them already travel in a relatively sustainably way.

-Figure 3.19 Willingness to Change Travel Habits

-The more important subset of students to consider are those who currently drive.
-Of these we can see that the majority are either willing or indifferent to the prospect of changing their habits to be more environmentally sustainable.
+Figure 3.18 Willingness to Change Travel Habits The more important subset of students to consider are those who currently drive.
+Of these we can see that the majority are either unwilling or indifferent to the prospect of changing their habits to be more environmentally sustainable.